RobertDAZN/CCService/README.md

 # DAZN's pick of implementation

-Andrea F. has chosen options 1-3 and 2-1 (green coloured path/boxes) from options graph at https://www.lucidchart.com/documents/view/12cdb8f0-ac59-4d1c-912a-ad9b9b8a1a48/0
+Andrea F. has chosen options 1-3 and 2-1 (green coloured path/boxes) from the options graph at https://www.lucidchart.com/documents/view/12cdb8f0-ac59-4d1c-912a-ad9b9b8a1a48/0

 The options chosen mean that: